 President Bowen to be Honored by NAC&U

-Goucher College president José Antonio Bowen will be receiving the Ernst L. Boyer Award from New American Colleges and Universities (NAC&U).
+Goucher College president José Antonio Bowen will be receiving the Ernest L. Boyer Award from New American Colleges and Universities (NAC&U).
 The national award honors those who are making a significant contribution to American higher education.
 Dr. Bowen will receive the award on January 25, 2018 at the NAC&U national meeting in DC where he will also deliver a lecture entitled, “Technology, The Liberal Arts and the New Learning Economy.”

 NAC&U Announces 2018 Ernest L. Boyer Award Recipient